Intelligent-CAT-Lab/BugFarm/README.md

 `sudo bash setup.sh`

 ## Method Extraction
 The first step is to extract the methods from the listed projects in `setup.sh`.
-Execute the following to extract the methods using 8 CPU cores:
+The following is the way to execute the extraction:

-`bash scripts/extract_methods.sh method_extractor.log 8`
+`bash scripts/extract_methods.sh {LOG_FILENAME} {PATH_TO_CODESEARCHNET_JAVA_DIR} {NUM_CPU_WORKER}`

+"PATH_TO_CODESEARCHNET_JAVA_DIR" refers to the root path to the of the extracted CodeSearchNet dataset (that is, to the path that include both .pkl file).

+Inside the extract_methods.sh , you can adjust which dataset (from valid, train, test) that you want to use.

-This will create a log file which contains some stats about methods in `logs/method_extractor.log`.
-Moreover, it will store all methods and their metadata inside `data/$project/unique_methods.jsonl`.
+The will create a log file which contains some stats about methods in `logs/{LOG_FILENAME}`.
+Moreover, it will store all methods and their metadata inside `data` (separated per train/test/valid) and per their file origin (e.g. train1.jsonl or train2.jsonl).
 Each line in this file corresponds to a method and it comes in the following format:

 ```
 {